-Charlotte Vrijen is a postdoctoral researcher at the University of Groningen.
+Charlotte Vrijen is an assistant professor at the University of Groningen.
 Her main research interest is positive bias, i.e., the phenomenon that many people view the world more positively and brightly than it really is.
 Positive bias may protect us from developing mental health problems.

-Charlotte’s current research focuses on the intergenerational transmission of social experiences.
-Her aim for the future is to combine both lines of research and investigate when and how individual differences in positive bias arise, and what role genetic vulnerabilities and parenting play.
+Charlotte’s current research focuses on investigating when and how individual differences in positive bias arise, and what role genetic vulnerabilities and parenting play.
+In 2022, she started her Veni project ‘The bright side of life - An intergenerational study into the origins of optimism’.

 Charlotte is passionate about improving scientific practice.
 She is a member of her department’s Ethics Committee and of the Open Science Community Groningen, where she gives pre-registration workshops.
 Examples of open science practices in her work are pre-registrations, sharing syntax and data, and publishing open access.